Key Takeaways

 Q3: What span lengths can ADSS cable support?

 ADSS cable span length depends on cable weight, diameter, rated tensile strength (RTS), and environmental loads (wind, ice).
 Standard ADSS cables support spans from 50m to 800m.
 For spans under 100m, lightweight ADSS with lower RTS is adequate.
-For spans over 400m, high-RTS ADSS (typically >30 kN) with Aramid yarn reinforcement is required.
+For spans over 400m, high-RTS ADSS (typically >30 kN) with aramid yarn reinforcement is required.
 Always use the cable manufacturer's span-tension calculator with site-specific data (span length, sag tolerance, temperature range, wind zone) for final selection.

 Related Guides